georgemcardle/georgemcardle.github.io/_pages/about.md

   - /about.html
 ---

-I am a postdoctoral research fellow at the University of Nottingham working with Adam Gammon-Smith, having previously done my PhD and a short postdoctoral position at the University of Birmingham with Igor Lerner.
+I am a postdoctoral research fellow at the University of Nottingham working with Adam Gammon-Smith, having previously done my PhD and a postdoctoral position at the University of Birmingham with Igor Lerner.

 My general research interests consist of a variety of topics in theoretical condensed matter physics including: